Booking an Appointment-a 3 step process:

 WHAT IF I AM WORRIED ABOUT MANAGING THE PAYMENT?

 Please feel very welcome to discuss your concerns and options with the practice manager.
-For invoices relating to neonatal care, families will be welcomed to negotiate a plan, if needed, to pay the account in stages to avoid any difficulties.
+For invoices relating to neonatal care,or some larger home visit accounts, families will be welcomed to negotiate a plan, if needed, to pay the account in stages to avoid any difficulties.

 LATE PAYMENT FEES, COST RECOVERY & REMEDIES FOR OVERDUE ACCOUNTS

 Payment delays and non-payment of fees add significantly to practice costs.
-Paediatrics at Burnside and its doctors strive to provide excellent care to patients and their families.
+Paediatrics at Burnside and its providers strive to provide excellent care to patients and their families.
 Many families have expressed appreciation for our approach and we hope to continue providing this care in a sustainable way into the future.
-Fees are set carefully so as to cover costs and to remain affordable for families who desire excellence in private care in the community and in the hospital context.
+Fees are set carefully so as to cover costs and to remain affordable for families who desire excellence in private care.

 The practice will thus apply late payment fees to delayed or unpaid accounts so as to help protect our practice from cost pressures and our many families from unnecessary fee increases.